 Same bearer token as the REST API.
 Same scopes.
 No separate auth flow.
 Cursor, Claude Code, Zed and any other MCP-capable client work the same way.

-Two new long-form posts
+New long-form posts

-- Agile Estimation Techniques Compared — story points vs t-shirt sizing vs ideal hours vs no estimates, with a decision matrix for which to use when.
+- Agile Estimation Techniques Compared; story points vs t-shirt sizing vs ideal hours vs no estimates, with a decision matrix for which to use when.

-- Sprints With AI Teammates — a working playbook for treating Claude Code, Cursor and Codex as sprint participants: ticket assignment, definition-of-done, review etiquette, and where the human still owns the call.
+- Sprints With AI Teammates; a working playbook for treating Claude Code, Cursor and Codex as sprint participants: ticket assignment, definition-of-done, review etiquette, and where the human still owns the call.

 Atom feed for the blog